rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework7.md

 Yeah, that's not great.
 The clue that something went wrong is the `pluss` there at the beginning.

 All the questions below ask you to create definitions. **You will add those definitions to the list `q123_defs`** &mdash; there are already placeholders that you will need to replace.
-That's the list I will test during grading.
+That's the list I will test when grading.
 All the helper functions needed by your definitions should also be in that list.
 Feel free to add as many helper functions as you need.